hhb584520/node-feature-discovery/docs/advanced/customization-guide.md

   labelSources: ["custom"]
 sources:
   custom:
-    - name: "my sgx feature rule"
+    - name: "my sample rule"
       labels:
-        "my-sgx-feature": "true"
+        "my-sample-feature": "true"
       matchFeatures:
-        - feature: cpu.cpuid
+        - feature: kernel.loadedmodule
           matchExpressions:
-            SGX: {op: Exists}
+            dummy: {op: Exists}
         - feature: kernel.config
           matchExpressions:
-            X86_SGX: {op: In, value: ["y"]}
+            X86: {op: In, value: ["y"]}
 ```

 It specifies one rule which creates node label
-`feature.node.kubenernetes.io/my-sgx-feature=true` if both of the following
+`feature.node.kubenernetes.io/my-sample-feature=true` if both of the following
 conditions are true (`matchFeatures` implements a logical AND over the
 matchers):

-- the CPU has SGX capability
+- The `dummy` network driver module has been loaded
-- X86_SGX option has been enabled in the kernel
+- X86 option in kernel config is set to `=y`

 In addition, the configuration only enables the *custom* source, disabling all
 built-in labels.

+Now, on X86 platforms the feature label appears after doing `modprobe dummy` on
+a system and correspondingly the label is removed after `rmmod dummy`.
+Note a
+re-labeling delay up to the sleep-interval of nfd-worker (1 minute by default).

 ### Additional configuration directory